On the Optimality of Random Partial Sphere Coverings in High Dimensions: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1929284 while SH was in residence at the Institute for Computational and Experimental Research in Mathematics in Providence, RI, during the Harmonic Analysis and Convexity program.
-GK deeply acknowledges his invaluable mentor, Prof. Emanuel Milman, for the useful discussions and for suggesting key ideas in this proof.
+GK deeply acknowledges his invaluable mentor, Prof. Emanuel Milman, for the useful discussions and for suggesting key ideas in this proof, and Prof. Adam R. Klivans for sharing recent approximation results in the Gaussian space of convex bodies.
+We would also like to thank the anonymous referee for a careful reading of the manuscript and for helpful suggestions that improved the paper.

 {\sc Department of Mathematics \& Computer Science, Longwood University, U.S.A.}

 {\it E-mail address:} {\tt hoehnersd@longwood.edu}

 {\sc Departments of Computer Science and Mathematics, ETH Zürich, Switzerland}